 "There are several prescription and over the counter products containing petroleum and salicylic acid, and also stronger products with glycolic acid, that will exfoliate and soften the skin of the heels," Pinker says.

-A vitamin deficiency can contribute to cracked heels, but this is typically tied to malnutrition and not likely among people who live in higher income countries like the United States.
-Within the United States, it's more likely to develop dry, cracked heels as a result of dry skin, cold winter weather, walking barefoot or wearing backless shoes, and standing without heel support.
+A vitamin deficiency can contribute to cracked heels, but this may be tied to malnutrition and is probably not likely among people who live in wealthier countries like the United States.
+Within the United States, it may be more likely to develop dry, cracked heels as a result of dry skin, cold winter weather, walking barefoot or wearing backless shoes, and standing without heel support.